entando/entando-k8s-operator-integration-test-module/README.md

 **Notes:**
 * `jvm` is the standard profile
-* you can omit `license` profile if you want just compile or test, it is jus needed by image build
+* you can omit `license` profile if you want just compile or test, it is needed by image build

 ## Image build